Learning Spanish with a magazine may never have crossed your mind.

 You’ll soon learn about everything from traditional Mexican cuisine to modern experiments in high-quality Andean restaurants.
 Plus, you’ll be learning by reading and doing.

 The online version provides some cool extras like downloadable wallpapers and video content, but there are free apps for Android and iPhone which provide you with lovely photo-based articles on the go.
-This is arguably the most visually-based magazine, which is great if you’re looking to learn Spanish through photos.
+This is arguably the most visual magazine, which is great if you’re looking to learn Spanish through photos.

 Looking for a laugh?
 You’ll need to do your research first.
 This satire magazine is Argentina’s answer to “the Onion.”
-As such, it’s not only dryly hilarious—it’s also packed with golden opportunities to learn about topical social, political and cultural ongoings throughout the Spanish-speaking world, predominantly in South America.
+As such, it’s not only dryly hilarious—it’s also packed with golden opportunities to learn about topical social, political and cultural events throughout the Spanish-speaking world, predominantly in South America.

 You’ll probably need to defer to Google for answers regarding who’s who and what’s what, but you’ll become astoundingly well-informed in the process.
 This is important for advanced learners, Spanish students living abroad and especially those approaching fluency.